-All candidates must be a UK resident and hold a good honours degree (2:1 and above) from a recognised higher education institution.
+All candidates must hold a good honours degree (2:1 and above) from a recognised higher education institution.
 Please note, students applying without a Master's qualification containing a substantial Social Sciences methods component may be required to complete such a Master's beforehand.
 The Master's will be fully funded by the SCDTP and will be run from the University of Southampton.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

-Applicants should have at least completed a BA or BSc honours level degree in Psychology or a related discipline from an accredited course and have been awarded a 2.1 or above.
-The student should have experience of designing experimental studies and be competent in both quantitative and qualitative methods of data analysis.
-The student should have good writing and interpersonal skills for engaging and recruiting participants, and communicating with other academics and end-users.
+You should have experience of designing experimental studies, be competent in both quantitative and qualitative methods of data analysis and have good writing and interpersonal skills for communicating with participants, other academics and end-users.

 How to apply